sachinmsahrma/Ant-Media-Docs/docs/AMS-Cluster-On-AWS.rst

 *  You should create Application Load Balancer for HTTP requests and websocket.
 You must define Listener and corresponding Target Group for each port.
 *  Cirstly create a Target Groups with names Origin5080, protocol HTTP and port 5080
 *  Create a Target Groups with names Egde5080, protocol HTTP and port 5080
-*  After creation select groups, click set atributes the enable stickeness.
+*  After creation, select the group, click set atributes and then enable stickeness.

 .. tip::
    You can look at `AWS Documentation <https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html>`__ for details about Target Groups.